oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Once gem treatments turn amethysts into any color besides purple, they cease being considered amethysts.
 These color-enhanced amethyst clusters from Brazil have become other varieties of colored quartz.
 Photo by Jarno.
 Licensed under CC By 2.0.

 Heat treatments can lighten amethyst, turning it green, blue, or yellow-orange.
 This undetectable treatment has excellent stability.
 When heated to 400-500º C, amethysts may turn brown, red, and sometimes a green color.
-These green quartz gems are known as prasiolite.
+These green quartz gems are known as prasiolites.

 Irradiation plus heating may also produce brown, orange, and yellow hues.

-Where are Amethysts Found?
+Where are Amethyst Gemstones Found?

 amethysts on matrix - Uruguay